-This information is part of the information available in the DIY College Rankings College Search Spreadsheet.
-The 50-50 College Listing contains four-year colleges that accept at least 49 percent of their applicants and has at least a 49 percent four-year graduation rate for private colleges or at least a 49 percent five-year graduation rate for public universities.
+The information in this free college list is part of the data available in the DIY College Rankings College Search Spreadsheet.
+The 50-50 College Listing contains four-year colleges that accept at least 49 percent of their applicants and have at least a 49 percent four-year graduation rate for private colleges or at least a 49 percent five-year graduation rate for public universities.
 The reason I use 49 instead of 50 is to capture the schools that might have qualified last year or would qualify next year but don’t this year.

 Still with me?

 Okay then.
 I use college graduation rates as a rough-repeat rough-proxy for college success.
 There are all kinds of limitations in using this number.
 The one you should be most aware of is that colleges with large engineering departments (relative to the rest of the school) are likely to have a low four-year graduation rate but much higher five-year graduation rate.
 This is because it often just takes students longer to complete the demanding engineering load but also because many engineering student co-op which extends their program to five years.

 Join other parents in the Coffee Cup College Planning Facebook Group

 And yes, I do believe that an individual can get a great education at any school if she puts in the effort.
 However, I also believe that it’s easier to get a good education and graduate if you are in an environment with other people (for whatever the reason-money, ethnicity, family situation) that are likely to graduate.
 The graduation rate is not the final say so in evaluating a college’s effectiveness.

 There are colleges out there that should be considered doing an extraordinary job even if they only graduate 35% of their students.
 This is because the students they accept are often less prepared for college or have other issues that are likely to keep them from graduating.
 This is the basis of the Washington Monthly’s and US News expected graduation rate.
 If a school has an expected graduation rate of 15% and graduates 35%, it’s doing something right.